emb-riscv/specs-markdown/interrupts-use-cases.md

-For this to work, the context switch interrupt must be guaranteed to have the lowest priority, such that it is executed after all other interrupts are completed and the hart must return to thread state.
+For this to work, the context switch interrupt must be guaranteed to have the lowest priority, such that it is executed after all other interrupts are completed and the hart/core must return to thread state.

 #### Triggering a context switch